• Instagram

 Where can I get chicken bones for stock?

 Every time I buy a whole chicken, I remove the backbone (you can ask your butcher to do this for you) and I collect those bones in a gallon-sized Ziploc bag in my freezer.
-When making your stock, you can throw in any leftovers chicken parts like feet, bones, or even full chicken carcasses from leftover cooked chicken.
+When making your stock, you can throw in any leftover chicken parts like feet, bones, or even full chicken carcasses from leftover cooked chicken.

 When the bag gets 4-6 backbones in it, I'm ready to make some stock!